marcodelmastro/AdventOfCode2021/README.md

 * [Day 19](): **TODO**

 * [Day 18](Day20.ipynb): a game-of-life on an infinite plane with a spin.
-Honestly I sis not like very much the special rules that "flipped" status of all plane depending on the number of iterations.
-I noticed almost immediately noticing that the first bit of the algorithm vector (corresponding to a empty 9x9 cell) was set to 1, but I found the solution a bit of gimmick.
+Honestly I did not like today puzzle very much, the rules in the full input  that "flipped" the status of all plane looked a bit like a gimmick...